-- Entrance standards shall be as required by the Base District and applicable Overlay District. - Uses that are not on the ground floor or on are not adjacent to a public street shall accessed through a common entrance that faces, and is parallel to, the a street. - Individual dwelling units and commercial spaces shall be accessed through an interior circulation system, except where they can be provided directly from a side street. - The width of a common entrance and associated recesses, canopies, windows, and architectural features shall be not less than 10 feet.
+- Entrance standards shall be as required by the Base District and applicable Overlay District. - Uses that are not on the ground floor or on are not adjacent to a public street shall accessed through a common entrance that faces a street. - Individual dwelling units and commercial spaces shall be accessed through an interior circulation system, except where they can be provided directly from a side street. - The width of a common entrance and associated recesses, canopies, windows, and architectural features shall be not less than 10 feet.